Mielek/apim-policy-toolkit/docs/IntegratePolicySolution.md

 ## Deploying the policy documents

 The Bicep file for the deployment is in the `.\infrastructure\` folder.
-The bicep file is referencing the service, the API and the policy document.
+The Bicep file is referencing the service, the API and the policy document.
 The Bicep file should look like this:

 ```bicep